Dine at These Critically-Acclaimed Restaurants in Our Own Backyard

 Bib Gourmand: good quality, good value cooking

 Hiro Igarashi and Nori Akasaka moved to America to perfect the ramen game at any and all costs.
 Igarashi even tried to sell his organs to open the business!
-HiroNori now operates in six locations to meet the demand for their shoyu ramen bowls.
+HiroNori now operates in fifteen locations, including Orange, Tustin and Irvine, to meet the demand for their shoyu ramen bowls.
 Housemade noodles are made with a recipe so delicate that they change monthly based on the weather.
-It also includes pork bone broth that is so rich, it seems milky.
-The secret to the sauce is a 20-hour stock and soy sauce aged like fine wine in 300-year-old barrels.
-Order the Tonkotsu Ramen and thank us later!
+It also includes a slow-simmered pork bone broth that achieves sublimity with every bite.
+The secret to their sauce is the sauce: a 20-hour stock combined with a touch of soy sauce aged like fine wine in 300-year-old barrels.
+Order the Tonkotsu Ramen, and thank us later!

 Michelin Recommended